pokt-network/pocket-network-protocol/utility/README.md

 }
 ```

-#### 3.3.8 Fisherman Pause
+#### 3.3.8 Pausing

 A Fisherman can submit a `PauseMsg` to gracefully, and temporarily, remove themselves from service (e.g. for maintenance reasons).

 Since Fishermen are DAO permissioned, a minimum of `MinActiveFisherman` must be registered and active at any point in time for a Fisherman to be able to pause or unstake.
 Downtime or inability to meet the DAO defined SLA may result in burning of the Fisherman's stake.

-Similar to how Fishermen can send a `PauseMsg` on behalf of faulty Servicers, the DAO will also be able to pause faulty or malicious Fishermen as defined in Pocket Network's Constitution.
+Similar to how Fishermen can send a `PauseMsg` on behalf of faulty Servicers, the DAO is able to pause faulty or malicious Fishermen as defined in [Pocket Network's Constitution](https://github.com/pokt-foundation/governance/blob/master/constitution/constitution.md).

 A Fisherman can submit an `UnpauseMsg` after `MinPauseTime` has elapsed to resume monitoring services.

 #### 3.3.9 Unstaking

-Similar to unpausing, a Fisherman can permanently remove themselves from service and `MinActiveFisherman` are still active and registered.
+Similar to unpausing, a Fisherman can permanently remove themselves from service when `MinActiveFisherman` are still active and registered.
 The stake will only be returned after `FishermenUnstakingTime` has elapsed and permissioned through the DAO to permanently end its services.

 #### 3.3.10 DAO Monitoring

 Enforcement of Fishermen behaviour and quality is an off-chain endeavor, undertaken by the DAO and crowd-sourced through the _Good Citizens Protocol_ of each protocol actor or community member.
 DAO monitoring consists of public Fishermen audits, statistical analysis, and incognito network actors that police interactions of Fishermen.
 The details, conditions, and limitations of DAO monitoring are defined further in the 1.0 Constitution.

-In practice, the _Good Citizens Protocol_ act as sanity checks for the network actors, developers, users and community to monitor the Fishermen.
-It is an opt-in, configurable module, that checks individual interactions against resulting finality data and automatically reports suspicious, faulty, or malicious behavior of the Fishermen to off-chain data sites which are analyzed and filtered up to the DAO and to the public.
+In practice, the _Good Citizens Protocol_ acts as sanity checks for the network actors, developers, users and community to monitor the Fishermen.
+It is an opt-in, configurable module, that checks individual interactions against finalized on-chain data.
+Participants will be able to report suspicious, faulty, or malicious behavior of the Fishermen to off-chain data sites which are analyzed and filtered up to the DAO and public.
 Individual Fishermen burns and Good Citizen bounties are determined by the DAO and defined in the 1.0 Constitution.

 ### 3.4 Application Protocol